Cray-HPE/docs-csm/troubleshooting/cmsdev_tests.md

 When run on a Kubernetes master NCN, the TFTP file transfer subtest is omitted.
 However, that TFTP subtest is run on a worker NCN as part of the Goss NCN health checks.

-(`ncn-mw#`) The following command runs the entire `cmsdev` test suite (with the possible exception of the TFTP file transfer subtest, as noted in the previous paragraph).
+(`ncn-mw#`) The following command runs the `cmsdev` test suite for all services.
+By default, this runs only API tests;
+CLI tests (use `--include-cli`) and tenant tests (use `--include-tenant`) are optional.
+Additionally, the TFTP file transfer subtest is omitted on master NCNs, as noted in the previous paragraph.

 ```bash
 /usr/local/bin/cmsdev test -q all